Surinam Cockroaches

 - They are burrowing insects

-Behavior and Habitat of Surinam Cockroaches
+Behavior and Habitat of Surinam Roaches

-The female Surinam cockroach retains the egg capsule within the abdomen, and gives birth to live young.
-No males are found in the U.S., and are not necessary to reproduce.
-Surinam cockroaches are found primarily in South Florida, Texas, Louisiana, and in humid tropical and sub-tropical climates.
+Surinam roaches are found primarily in South Florida, Texas, Louisiana, and in humid tropical and sub-tropical climates.
 They are burrowing insects that are capable of destroying various plants.
 Surinam cockroaches are often unknowingly brought into homes, shopping malls, and restaurants in potted plants.

-Signs of Infestation of Surinam Cockroaches
+Signs of Infestation of Surinam Roaches

-Tips for Prevention of Surinam Cockroaches
+Tips for Prevention of Surinam Roaches

 Indoor infestations can often be controlled by changing out the soil of potted plants.
 Outdoor inspections should focus on locations such as wood piles, mulch, and foundation plantings.